Making the Art

 Most of the woodcarvings at the gallery and studio are made from western red cedar, which can grow up to 250′ tall (75m) in stands of old growth.
 The material harvested for the artwork at Gordon Dick Studio comes from an area of coastal rainforest managed by the Nuu-chah-nulth people.
 Other woods used include yellow cedar, high elevation pine and alder and materials such as abalone and copper may be incorporated.

 Art made in Gordon Dick Studio uses high-quality acrylic paints produced in small batches on Granville Island.
 The pieces are sealed with organic citrus oil, free from chemicals.

 Once an idea has been conceptualized, the artist might begin preparing material or starting on a drawing.
 Traditional artists are inspired by the teachings of their culture, their observations of the world, the materials they use, and the work of other artists.

 Once a piece of material has been selected it needs to be brought to the carving site where its basic shape is roughed out.
 During this time the artist decides how best to 'engineer' the cuts to stabilize the material, makes sure the piece is symmetrical and flat where needed, prepares the approach for carving, and starts to manage the drying process.

 Step 3.
 Blocking

-The design is transferred onto the material with a pencil and a chainsaw is used to block out/rough out the basic shape of the design.
-As the project progresses the artist will re-transfer the design several times and continue carving it down until it's time to use hand tools for finer work.
+The design is transferred onto the material with a pencil and the basic shape of the design is blocked out using a chainsaw.
+As the project progresses, the artist will re-transfer the design several times and continue carving it down until it's time to use hand tools for finer work.